 For purposes of this report, we did not model the creation of a basic health plan.
-In addition, we assumed that Connecticut will ultimately decide to establish a state-specific health insurance exchange rather than participate in a regional compact or defer operation of the state's exchange to the federal government.
+In addition, we assumed that California will ultimately decide to establish a state-specific health insurance exchange rather than participate in a regional compact or defer operation of the state's exchange to the federal government.

-Connecticut-Specific Adjustments
+California-Specific Adjustments

-Although the original COMPARE microsimulation model was nationally representative, the number of observations in each state was too small to support statespecific estimates.
-To address this issue, we reweighted all of the data in the COMPARE model to reflect the distribution of workers and firms in Connecticut.11 The reweighting procedure accounted for race, insurance status (public, employer-based, nongroup, other insurance, or uninsured), employment status, firm size, and the joint distribution of age and poverty category among all Connecticut residents.
-We also recalculated the Medicaid eligibility status of modeled individuals using criteria specific to Connecticut and based on a Congressional Research Service report and information from the Kaiser Family Foundation (Hearne, 2005).
-To account for population changes over time, we calibrated the model to reflect Connecticut-specific population projections based on data from the U.S. Census and the American Community Survey.
+Although the original COMPARE microsimulation model was nationally representative, the number of observations in each state was too small to support state-specific estimates.
+To address this issue, we reweighted all of the data in the COMPARE model to reflect the distribution of workers and firms in California.15 The reweighting procedure accounted for race, insurance status (public, employer-based, nongroup, other insurance, or uninsured), employment status, firm size, and the joint distribution of age and poverty category among all California residents.
+We also recalculated the Medicaid eligibility status of modeled individuals using criteria specific to California and based on a Congressional Research Service report and information from the Kaiser Family Foundation (Hearne, 2005).
+To account for population changes over time, we calibrated the model to reflect California-specific population projections based on data from the U.S. Census and the American Community Survey.
 Our population adjustments account for changes in the total size of the population and the distribution of the population by age, race, and sex.
-We did not adjust for possible differences in health status for Connecticut residents versus the nation as a whole.
+We did not adjust for possible differences in health status for California residents versus the nation as a whole.
+More important, we did not attempt to separately account for undocumented residents, as noted previously.
 Medicaid enrollment in the state under the status quo was adjusted to match estimates from the Kaiser Family Foundation.

 We adjusted health care spending in the model to match the state health insurance expenditure accounts (SHEAs) reported by the Centers for Medicare and Medicaid Services (CMS).
-Since state health expenditure data from CMS are available only through 2004, we projected expenditures forward using historical expenditure growth rates for Connecticut derived from the SHEAs.
+Since state health expenditure data from CMS are available only through 2004, we projected expenditures forward using historical expenditure growth rates for California derived from the SHEAs.
 In reconciling our figures with the SHEA data, we accounted for both overall spending and for spending for particular categories of payer (e.g., private expenditure, Medicaid, Medicare, other federal, and other state and local expenditures).